 The DDS is the count of the number of nutritional food groups consumed by a household in a reference period (Swindale and Bilinsky 2006).
 The maximum score for a household is 12 as there are 12 nutritional food groups: i. cereals, ii. roots and tubers, iii. pulses and nuts, iv. vegetables, v. fruit, vi. meat, vii. eggs, viii. fish and seafood, ix. milk and dairy products, x. oil and fats, xi. condiments, and xii. sugar.
-The advantages of the DDS indicator are:

-It shows dietary diversity as it distinguishes 12 food groups;

-It is associated to improved outcomes in areas such as birth weight, child anthropometric status, and improved hemoglobin concentrations;

-It is highly correlated with such factors as caloric and protein adequacy, percentage of protein from animal sources (high quality protein), and household income;
+It is highly correlated with factors such as caloric and protein adequacy, and household income.
+Furthermore, it is associated to improved outcomes in child anthropometric status.

-It can be asked at household or individual level; and

-The data for the DDS are relatively easy to collect.

 The Food Variety Score counts individual food items (Torheim et al. 2004) in a given reference period.
 Each food groups consists of a number of food items, see Torheim et al. The calculation of the FVS score requires more detailed data on food items.
 As the DDS, the FVS score does not take into account the frequency of consumption of food items given a reference period.

-However, in order to approximate the results in (Jones, Shrinivas, and Bezner-Kerr 2014), we use a derivate of the FVS known as the Food Consumption Score (FCS).
+However, in order to approximate the results in (Jones et al. 2014), we use a derivate of the FVS known as the Food Consumption Score (FCS).
 The FCS uses weighted food groups, the Dietary Diversity Score uses also uses food groups but with weights set to one and the Food Variety Score counts individual food items.
 Therefore, while both the FVS and FCS measure the number of different food items consumed over a defined period, the FCS weights each food item according to its nutritional contribution to the diet (United Nations World Food Programme 2008).
 Households were interviewed in regards to their consumption of 69 food items over the last 7 days before the interview date.

 Measurement of farm production diversity

 In addition to the three measures of dietary diversity, three indicators were used to estimate farm production diversity; recall that farm production diversity is an exogenous variable in our model.
-All three production diversity indicators are postulated to be positively linked to our measures of dietary diversity and two of them have been previously used (Jones, Shrinivas, and Bezner-Kerr 2014).
+All three production diversity indicators are postulated to be positively linked to our measures of dietary diversity and two of them have been previously used (Jones et al. 2014).

-The first measure of farm production diversity is the count of the number of different crops harvested by the household farm.
+The first farm production diversity indicator is the crop count, which is the count of the number of different crops harvested by the household farm:

+Crop counti=1-Iij

+with j the different crops grown by household i.
 It only takes into account crops which have been harvested at the time the household was interviewed.
 Current crops on the plots were not taken into account, because we cannot be certain that those crops will eventually be consumed or sold due to health concerns of the farmer, and the threats of insects, rodents, droughts, floods, other pests and thefts.

 The second measure of production diversity is the Simpson’s index which was initially used in ecology to define the diversity of a given population (Simpson 1949).